zenml-io/zenml/docs/book/mlops_stacks/artifact_stores/azure_blob_storage.md

 ZenML, depending on which type of Azure credentials you want to use:

 * an Azure connection string
-* an Azure acount key
+* an Azure account key
 * the client ID, client secret and tenant ID of the Azure service principle

 For more information on how to retrieve information about your Azure Storage